Saheedatt/learnjavascript/README.md

 - `exercises2.js`: Part 2 to our practice questions for the things that we have learnt.
 Currently contains Date and Time exercises.

-- `promises.js`: An introduction to promises and asynchronous activities in JavaScript.
+- `promises`: An introduction to promises and asynchronous activities in JavaScript.
+Contains information on:
+    - Promises
+    - chaining promises
+    - async/await
+    - promise.all
+    - catching errors and using promises.

 - Will update this as we move forward.